holochain/bootstrap/README.md

 any attempt to externally interact with keys as base64 data will fail because the input/output will be treated as raw binary bytes, not utf8 encoded data.

+This is more efficient on the wire and decouples the messagepack binary API design from the CloudFlare key prefix lookup implementation.

-For example, when performing a `get` the POST body would contain the space and agent key raw binary bytes, not a base64 or utf8 representation of these.
+For example, when performing a `get` op the POST body would contain the space and agent key raw binary bytes, not a base64 or utf8 representation of these.

 ## Ops